sigma-s/100-Days-of-Code/log.md

 Specific steps:
 - Added footer with copyright
-- changed background (removed clock img since it looked bad on narrow pages, made a gradient background in css).
+- Changed background (removed clock img since it looked bad on narrow pages, made a gradient background in CSS).
 On second thought, just made background white.
-Not sure if background looks tacky here.
+Not sure if backgrounds looks tacky here.
-- bolded Minutes label
+- Bolded Minutes label

 **Thoughts:** Today was a really fun day.
 I initially had a background on the minutes conveter, but I noticed that it clashed with the form on narrow pages.
 I removed the background which made the page look plain, but it was good enough for the time being.
-Then, I added pasted my code to codepen to check how it looks on phones.
+Then, I pasted my code to Codepen to check how it looks on phones.
 You can see the results in my tweet lol.
-The fixed footer was in the middle of the page, and everything else looked sloppy.
+The fixed Footer was in the middle of the page, and everything else looked sloppy.
 That gave me a good laugh as I looked forward to figuring this thing out.

 **Link to tweet:** [MightyJoeW Day 2](https://twitter.com/MightyJoeW/status/827239030563696640)